sysgears/apollo-universal-starter-kit/README.md

 ### Deploying to [Heroku]

-1. Add your app to Heroku
+1. Add your app to Heroku (see full instructions on [Deploying a Node.js app] tutorial).
-2. Allow Heroku to install build time dependencies from the devDependencies in `package.json`: `Settings -> Config Variables -> Add`, KEY: `YARN_PRODUCTION`, VALUE: `false`.
+2. Allow Heroku to install build time dependencies from the devDependencies in `package.json` - go to your [Dashboard] on Heroku and choose your app, then go to `Settings -> Config Variables -> Add`, set KEY: `YARN_PRODUCTION` and VALUE: `false`.
-3. Add `EXP_USERNAME` and `EXP_PASSWORD` config variables there as well.
-They will be used to publish mobile Expo Client applications
+3. Add `EXP_USERNAME` and `EXP_PASSWORD` config variables there as well from [Expo].
+They will be used to publish mobile Expo Client applications.
-4. Deploy your app on Heroku
+4. Deploy your app on Heroku.

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)